What to know

-- It’s free-to-use (currently, as of August 2023) and you can sign up using your Google account by going to ideogram.ai.
+- It’s free-to-use and you can sign up on ideogram.ai using your Google account to get started.

 - Creating images on Ideogram is simple; just type your description in the text box, add presets, choose an aspect ratio, and click on Generate.

-- Generated images can be viewed at any time inside your profile and you can make further modifications to them using the Remix option, just like on Midjourney.
+- Generated images can be viewed at any time inside your profile and you can make further modifications to them using the Remix and Image Weight tools.

 What is Ideogram AI?

 Founded by former Google Brain employees, Ideogram AI is a generative AI tool that creates photorealistic images and artworks using AI with one central selling point.
 It offers reliable and precise text generation inside images that are generated which wasn’t easily possible on tools like Midjourney or DALL-E.

 While still in development, you can use Ideogram to create typography within images, and in most cases, the generated images will contain the exact text you typed without spelling errors.
 The poster at the top was actually created on Ideogram AI which is proof that its typography feature does work as claimed.
 This is a first for any AI image generator since until now none of the tools including Midjourney, DALL-E or Bing Image Creator have been successful at reproducing the texts you want to see in your image creations.